Gavin O'Connor (actor): Career

 O'Connor made his professional acting debut in Pat McCabe's Loco County Lonesome at Dublin's Olympia Theatre in September 1994.
 His on-screen debut came in the film The Informant (1997).
 O'Connor plays a younger version of the Earl of Shrewsbury in the third series of Michael Hirst's hit television series The Tudors, first aired on 5 April 2009 in the United States on Showtime, and August 2009 in the United Kingdom on BBC2.

 His first film as writer/actor/producer Blink was nominated in World Competition at the Montreal World Film Festival.

-In 2015, he played the former Minister for Justice Seán Doherty in RTÉ's Charlie (TV series).
+In 2015, he played the former Minister for Justice Seán Doherty in RTÉ's Charlie.
 In 2016, he played Patrick Pearse in The Bloody Irish for PBS, and in 2018 he played Mackin in RTE's drama Taken Down.

 As a voice over-artist, he has voiced several ad campaigns, animated series (such as Galactik Football and The Mad Cows) and computer games like Dreamfall: The Longest Journey.
-In the latter he voiced one of the lead characters Kian Alvane.
+In the latter he voiced one of the lead characters, Kian Alvane.